josh-works/josh-works.github.io/_posts/2021-02-23-fixing-insane-housing-market.md

 Which would you have me choose?
 If you _well actually..._ your way into option 1, you're part of the problem.
 But that's OK, I don't actually need you to agree with me to fix the problem.

+People _start_ with "inadequate" housing, when they're resource-constrained, and then they upgrade their environment as they can.

+Please see the book: [How Buildings Learn: What Happens After They're Built](https://www.amazon.com/How-Buildings-Learn-Happens-Theyre/dp/0140139966)

-#### Eliminate zoning laws
+### Eliminate zoning laws

-They were written by racists to keep black people out of neighorhoods.
+They were written by racists to keep black people out of neighborhoods.
 I feel dirty even having to explain this.
 The racists wrote that this was their goal when rolling out the institution of zoning.
 If you're even partially honest in saying "that cannot be!!! _I_ am not a racist!" just go [read the original zoning plan]({{ site.baseurl }}{% link _posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md %})

+Zoning laws, in America, are horrific and cannot be "modified" to be anything but horrific.
+Eliminate them.

-We could replace it with [japanese zoning laws](https://urbankchoze.blogspot.com/2014/04/japanese-zoning.html) which, while they still have problems, are dramatically less harmful than American racially-biased zoning laws.
+We could replace it with [Japanese zoning laws](https://urbankchoze.blogspot.com/2014/04/japanese-zoning.html) which, while they still have problems, are dramatically less harmful than American racially-biased zoning laws.

+## Do things that help us

+So, after getting rid of bad stuff, we need to actually do lots of _good_ things. reduce, reuse, recycle, better use of space, better use of money, provide more important things like jobs, shelter, food, transportation to the people who live in the city.

 ### Hire people that actually understand how cities work, and let them provide expert guidance on how _your_ city should work